Progressive child myopia: Why myopia in kids is a concern

-And in an Australian study of more than 3,600 adults ages 49 to 97, the odds of having cataracts increased significantly with greater amounts of myopia.
-The odds of having a particular type of cataract was twice as high among subjects with high myopia compared with those with low myopia.
+Also, an Australian study of more than 3,600 adults ages 49 to 97 found the odds of having cataracts increased significantly with greater amounts of myopia.

 The study authors concluded there is a strong relationship between myopia and glaucoma, and that nearsighted participants in the study had a two to three times greater risk of glaucoma than participants with no myopia.

-Also, in a Chinese study, glaucoma was significantly associated with the severity of myopia.
+Also, a Chinese study found the incidence of glaucoma was significantly associated with the severity of nearsightedness.
 Among adults age 40 or older, those with high myopia had more than twice the odds of having glaucoma as study participants with moderate myopia, and more than three times the odds of having the disease compared with individuals with mild myopia.